bytex-solutions/snamp/docs/overview.md

 SNAMP Overview
 ====
-SNAMP is a middleware acting as a bridge between **managed resources** and **monitoring & management tools** used in your enterprise and hides management protocol details.
+SNAMP is a middleware acting as a bridge between **managed resources** and **monitoring & management tools** used in your enterprise and reduce complexity of monitoring & management.

 ![Architecture Overview](images/snamp.png)